I was involved in a feeding program for the homeless community in downtown Dallas for one semester during college.

 The connection with another hurting soul is so vital.

 There were patrons at my table who were easy to talk to.
 There were others who wanted to be left alone.
 There were some language barriers at times too.

 One woman who was seated at my table really stood out to me.
 She came alone and was super sweet with a shy smile and large doses of gratitude.

 I asked her what she liked to do for fun.
 She said she had not been able to spend money on fun things for a long time.

 She said that the meal she was eating was the nicest thing she had in a really ….long…..time.

 The meal that was served on paper plates and bowls, that was average at best,( no disrespect to the cooks who prepared thousands of meals that day) was the nicest thing she had in a really…long…time.

 We need to put a face on social issues because that will change the way we feel about them.

 Cancer became personal when my mom had it.
 Handicap stickers mean something different when your brother was in a wheelchair.

-Seeing a prostitute while driving thru a bad part of town looks different after hearing stories from my friends who aid women who are coming out of that lifestyle.
+Seeing a prostitute while driving thru a bad part of town looks different after hearing stories from my friends who aid women who are coming out of that lifestyle who have been trafficked.
 Many of them did not choose that path.